What’s the Best Way to Fund College in Louisiana?

 Parents need to start saving for education expenses as early as possible.
 Over the next 18 years, the costs of attending a public university in Louisiana for an undergraduate degree may cost as much as $174,000!
 People often ask me, “What’s the best way to fund college expenses for a loved one?”
 There are a couple of options, but a 529 plan trumps the Coverdell and the use of a Roth IRA.

 What is a 529 plan?

-A 529 plan is a qualified plan created to help fund education expenses.
+A 529 plan is a qualified plan that helps families fund education expenses.
 The plans have tax benefits as incentives.
 Think of 529s as Roth IRAs for education without the annual funding limits.
 Earnings inside of a 529 plan grow tax-free and will be tax-exempt if used for Qualified Higher Education Expenses (QHEE).
 These expenses include tuition, fees, room, board, books, and more.

 A 529 plan offers a lot of flexibility.
 The account owner can transfer the account to different beneficiaries to accommodate student needs.
 Even the account holder is an eligible beneficiary.

-A unique advantage to the 529 plan is estate-related.
+A unique advantage to 529 plans is the estate-related benefits.
 Assets inside a 529 plan don’t remain in your taxable estate, but the account owner maintains control of the assets.
 Exclusion from your estate is a valuable planning tool.
 Front-loading savings allows an individual to stack 5 yrs of gifts ($14k/yr for 5 yrs= $70k all at once).
 Couples filing jointly can stack $140k at once without generating a taxable gift.
 When you consider the flexibility of changing beneficiaries, there are few comparable options.

 Why is LA START a better 529 plan?